moj-analytical-services/writing_functions_in_r/README.md

 ## How to organise your code

-It often helpful to keep your functions separate from the rest of your code to make them easier to find and reuse.
+It is often helpful to keep your functions separate from the rest of your code to make them easier to find and reuse.

 ### Storing your functions in your project